guigolab/FA-nf/README.md

 ## Running in MySQL mode

 We offer a convenience wrapper script for running the pipeline in MySQL mode either in SGE-compatible clusters or in local.

     nohup perl run_pipeline_mysql.pl -conf ./main_configuration.config  &> log.mysql &

+It is also possible to pass additional Nextflow parameters

+    nohup perl run_pipeline_mysql.pl -params "-with-dag -with-report -with-timeline" -conf ./main_configuration.config  &> log.mysql &

 ## Running only MySQL